The State of Voter ID in America in 2023

 Around the country, legislators are proposing changes, most of which would make it harder to vote by restricting the kinds of documents voters can use to prove their identity.
-Here’s a sampling of bills that have been introduced thus far (as of March 21, 2023):
+Here’s a sampling of restrictive bills that have been introduced thus far (as of April 4, 2023):

 - Illinois – would require voters to present an acceptable photo ID or a voter ID card to cast an in-person ballot;